Top 10 Places to Visit in Jordan: Essential Attractions Guide

 2. Romance without finance doesn’t stand a chance.
 African-American Proverb

-3. Be happy while you’re living for you’re a long time dead. ~Scottish Proverb
+3. Be happy while you’re living, for you’ll be a long time dead. ~Scottish Proverb

 4. A joke is often the hole through which the truth whistles. ~Japanese Proverb